baidu/san-website/source/_posts/en/practice/array-deep-updates-trigger-view.md

 - practice
 ---

 In the San component, changes to the data need to be done by methods such as `set` or `splice`.
 San's implementation uses the easiest way to solve compatibility problems, and in order to ensure that the data manipulation process is controllable, San's data changes are internally Immutable.
-Therefore, when encountering an array deep data exchange, directly calling set to modify the data will find that the view does not trigger an update.
+Therefore, when encountering data manipulation in a deep array, directly calling set to modify the data will find that the view does not trigger an update.

 #### Scene description
 ```javascript